L3MON4D3/LuaSnip/DOC.md

   snippets have been added to `snippet_table` is a way to avoide regenerating the (unchanged) docstrings on each startup.
-  (Depending on when the docstrings are required and how luasnip is loaded, it may be more sensible to let them load lazily, eg. just before they are required).
+  (Depending on when the docstrings are required and how luasnip is loaded, it may be more sensible to let them load lazily, e.g. just before they are required).
   `snippet_table` should be laid out just like `luasnip.snippets` (it will most likely always _be_ `luasnip.snippets`).